Robinyo/serendipity/website/docs/try-install-upgrade/sample-data/configure.md

 ### Roles

 Each user is assigned a Keycloak realm role that reflects their seniority tier in the firm.
-The roles are coarse-grained and reflect the user's seniority and what they are in the firm, not what they can do to a specific entity (that is governed by the `manager`-as-`sub` hierarchy, `ownedBy`/`assignedTo`, and team groups).
+The roles are coarse-grained and reflect the user's seniority and position, not what they can do to a specific entity (that is governed by the `manager`-as-`sub` hierarchy, `ownedBy`/`assignedTo`, and team groups).

 The tiers are: